RockyMounts SwitchHitter Review

 The SwitchHitter and the Trio are both made predominantly of aluminum.
 We like aluminum for its corrosion resistance and lightweight.
 The lack of moving parts enhances the long-term durability of fork mount racks compared to racks like the Yakima FrontLoader which has more moving parts.
 The SwitchHitter scores lower than the Trio due to the flimsy plastic cover that houses the front crossbar clamp and axle tube retention bolts.
 The Trio is a single piece of aluminum, and the u-bolt clamp design is less prone to damage and sun degradation.

 The Kuat Trio was once the only option for a fork mount rack with the capability of handling through axle equipped bikes.
-That is no longer the case, with the release of the RockyMounts SwitchHitter.
+That is no longer the case, with the RockyMounts SwitchHitter in the mix.
 The SwitchHitter was narrowly outscored by the Trio in testing, but it is a solid, versatile rack that we have no problem recommending to a friend.

 — Curtis Smith